-13.3.5.3.
+13.3.3.2.
 Session login

-To create a Redfish session without an authentication header, perform an HTTP POST request to the Session Service's Sessions resource collection.
+To create a Redfish session without an authentication header, perform an HTTP POST request to the session service's Sessions resource collection.
+The POST to create a session shall only be supported with HTTPS.
+If both HTTP and HTTPS are enabled, a POST request to create a session through the HTTP port should redirect to the HTTPS port.
 Include the following POST body: